Quick Quiz ( Mobile Recommended )

 Option a – Rabindranath Tagore

-Gandhiji’s Non-Cooperation Movement encouraged people to give up alcohol, which caused a major financial loss to the government.
-In response, a provincial government circulated a list of well-known individuals who consumed alcohol to persuade people to resume drinking.
+Gandhiji’s Non-Cooperation Movement encouraged people to give up Alcohol, which caused a major financial loss to the government.
+In response, a provincial government circulated a list of well-known individuals who consumed Alcohol to persuade people to resume drinking.
 Which province did this?

 (a) Andhra Pradesh